TiCaLiBrO/Trillidium/README.md

     x = Saturday
     }
 The `when` keyword requires `{}`s.
-The braces give signal lifetime.
+The braces give a signal lifetime.
 When you exit the braces, the condition is no longer being listened for.

 The `when` keyword can be paired with `return`.
 This means that, much like a `function`, you will be returned back to where you were when the `when` block was called.
 If `when` is not paired with a `return` keyword, it will implicitly resume code execution at the place it was where the when keyword was activated.